-This document describes how we will deliver our financial statements audit work for Lancaster City Council ('the Authority').
-It sets out our approach to value for money (VFM) work for 2012/13.
+This document supplements our Audit Fee Letter 2013/14 presented to you in June 2013.
+It describes how we will deliver our financial statements audit work for Lancaster City Council ('the Authority').
+It also sets out our approach to value for money (VFM) work for 2013/14.